Summer terraces in Barcelona

-Summer is here and with it, the good weather and the urge to enjoy ourselves outdoors, going to the beach, relaxing on the parks and of course, having a meal under the sun with friends or an intimate dinner under the moonlight with our pair.
+Summer is here and with it, the good weather and the urge to enjoy ourselves outdoors, going to the beach, relaxing in the parks, and of course, having a meal under the sun with friends or an intimate dinner under the moonlight with our pair.

 El Poble Sec